willwin4sure/vault/🚶Stochastic Calculus/Gaussian Variables and Processes/Gaussian Variables.md

 Now we will begin our formal treatment of stochastic calculus.
 We'll begin by defining Gaussians.
-This should mostly be [[⛺Gaussians Homepage|review]].
+This should mostly be review.

 > [!definition] Definition (Gaussian vectors)
 > A ==$d$-dimensional Gaussian vector== is an $\mathbb{R}^{d}$-valued random variable $X$  such that $\langle X,u \rangle$ is a one-dimensional Gaussian variable for any $u\in \mathbb{R}^{d}$.